eleciawhite/origami/shells/README.md

 [<img src="pics/CurvedCreaseAmmoniteWIthParametersBacks.jpeg" alt="curved crease ammonite origami" width="200"/>](pics/CurvedCreaseAmmoniteWIthParametersBacks.jpeg)

 You can really see the too-much curve differences on the back of the snails where the folds were really too stressed (left pair).
-The flat folds have a, well, flatness to the shells so I like my ptb=.95 the best still, at least for this central angle and spirality.
+The flat folds have a, well, flatness to the shells so I like my ptb=0.95 the best still, at least for this central angle and spirality.
 That is the one committed as [snailShell.svg](snailShell.svg).
+A simpler one is [simpleSnailShell.svg](simpleSnailShell.svg) (ptb=0.95, ca 45, sa 15, N12), it works well with 6" chiyogami paper (and is easier in kami).

 # Backstory #